p-koo/creme-nn/docs/index.rst

-.. creme-nn documentation master file, created by sphinx-quickstart on Sun Jul  2 23:55:10 2023.
+.. creme-nn documentation master file, created by sphinx-quickstart on Mon Jul  3 15:33:13 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to creme-nn's documentation!
+Welcome to CREME's documentation!
 ====================================

 .. toctree::